nicholamerkel/albert-for-party-affiliation/README.md

 - scrapes tweets from specified twitter profiles (trimming links/images from tweets)
 - scraped tweets are put into `results/twitter/scrubbed_tweets` directory (xlsx file)
   - each scraped profile are put into own xlsx file (**not combined .tsv file fine-tuning requires**)
-  - *NOTE: neutral/irrelevant tweets are still admitted.
-For accuracy of model, important to manually groom resulting xlsx files, keeping only tweets that reflect respective party affiliation.*
+  - *NOTE: neutral/irrelevant tweets are still admitted.<br>For accuracy of model, manually groom resulting xlsx files, keeping only tweets that reflect respective party affiliation.*

 To Run: